Apurv11/botorial/workflow.md

     - Use `socket.io` for real-time communication between players (user and bot) and the server.
     - Emit game state updates (card drawn, card discarded, meld formed, turn change) to both clients.
 - **Rummy Game Logic (`rummyGameLogic.js`):**
+    - **Deck Management:**
+        - **Closed Deck (Stock Pile):**
+            - Initialize with one or more standard 52-card decks, plus jokers as per defined rules.
+            - Implement shuffling mechanism (e.g., Fisher-Yates algorithm).
+            - Function to draw the top card.
+            - Logic to handle exhaustion: if the stock pile runs out, the discard pile (except the last card) is shuffled to become the new stock pile.
-    - Deck creation, shuffling, dealing.
+        - **Open Deck (Discard Pile):**
+            - Initialize with one card from the stock pile after dealing.
+            - Function to add a card to the top (when a player discards).
+The discarded card is always face up.
+            - Function to allow a player to pick the top card from the discard pile (as an alternative to drawing from the stock pile).
+    - Dealing: Distribute 13 cards to each player (user and bot).
+- **Turn Management:**
-    - Turn management (player turn, bot turn).
+    - Player turn, bot turn.
+- **Validation of melds:**
-    - Validation of melds (sets and sequences).
+    - Sets and sequences.
+- **Scoring logic:**
-    - Scoring logic (calculating points for a hand).
+    - Calculating points for a hand.
+- **Game end conditions:**
-    - Game end conditions (declaration, valid declaration check).
+    - Declaration, valid declaration check.
 - **Bot AI (`gameController.js` leveraging Claude/custom logic):**
     - **Initial AI Strategy (Rule-based first, then integrate Claude):**
         - For basic play, the bot can follow simple rules: